warnonphilippe/spring-boot-with-activiti-example/README.md

 }
 ```

-To finish our coding, let’s create a dedicated REST endpoint for our hire process, that could be consumed by for example a javascript web application (out of scope for this article).
-So most likely, we’ll have a form for the applicant to fill in the details we’ve been passing programmatically above.
-And while we’re at it, let’s store the applicant information as a JPA entity.
-In that case, the data won’t be stored in Activiti anymore, but in a separate table and referenced by Activiti when needed.
+To finish our coding, letï¿½s create a dedicated REST endpoint for our hire process, that could be consumed by for example a javascript web application (out of scope for this article).
+So most likely, weï¿½ll have a form for the applicant to fill in the details weï¿½ve been passing programmatically above.
+And while weï¿½re at it, letï¿½s store the applicant information as a JPA entity.
+In that case, the data wonï¿½t be stored in Activiti anymore, but in a separate table and referenced by Activiti when needed.

 You probably guessed it by now, JPA support is enabled by adding a dependency: